TraceMachina/nativelink/deployment-examples/kubernetes/README.md

 # Scheduler IP: 172.20.255.5
 ```

-You can now pass these IPs to your bazel invocation to use the remote cache and
+You can now pass these IP addresses to your Bazel invocation to use the remote
-executor:
+cache and executor:

 ```bash
 bazel test \